Hospitals (Parking Charges and Business Rates) Bill

 Groups Affected

-- Patients and visitors to NHS hospitals in England: Will benefit from free parking.
+- Patients and visitors to NHS hospitals in England: Will benefit from the abolition of parking charges, potentially saving them significant sums of money.

 - Local authorities: Will lose revenue from business rates collected from NHS hospitals.